 2015 Fantasy Baseball Draft Guide: Shortstops Over/Under

-Since we are half way through the process of looking at three-year player averages position-by-position, there are some things that bear repeating.
+Since we are halfway through the process of looking at three-year player averages position-by-position, there are some things that bear repeating.
 The per 150 game production numbers below have one primary advantage and two primary disadvantages.
 The advantage is that it shows the numbers that a player has produced in the past as expressed if he were to play every day.
 Sabermetrics can tell us a lot, but sometimes players either fill up the stat sheet or not in spite of those numbers.
+Through these stats, people who watch the game can place well-thought-through bets using websites like Sports Betting America so they can hopefully win big and get a good return on the money they placed.

 Elvis Andrus— Texas Rangers